Edible Mushrooms

 Morel Mushroom

-Morel Mushroom, Vancouver Island, BCThe best time to begin looking for the Morel Mushroom is when daytime highs in your area reached 12 degrees for several days in a row, with nightly lows no colder than 4 degrees.
+Morel Mushroom, Vancouver Island, BCThe best time to begin looking for the Morel Mushroom is when daytime highs in your area reach 12 degrees for several days in a row, with nightly lows no colder than 4 degrees.
 Rain is important, too.
 Edible Mushrooms like it warm and moist.
 If you have a dry spring, the crop will be sparse.
 If you have ample rain but not an unusually wet spring, the crop will be plentiful.
 Frosts and freezes, droughts, and heatwaves all can have adverse effects.
 It takes morels five years to grow.
 Read More….

 Orange Jelly Belly Coral

 Orange Jelly Belly Coral, Vancouver Island, BCOrange Jelly Belly Coral looks like something you might see while snorkelling in the warm southern seas.
-Coral mushrooms are also called deer antlers or doghair and they are of the family Clavariaceae.
+Coral mushrooms are also called deer antlers or dog hair, and they are of the family Clavariaceae.
 There are many species across North America, and they can grow quite large.
 Coral mushrooms are notoriously hard to identify.
 This has had me reluctant to post much about these beauties.
 Read More….

 Oyster Mushroom